 The construction of a 75-card SPELLFIRE deck has different rules.
 There is a more significant number of cards, and it could be more challenging.
 Keep in mind that there is no interchangeability between these and 55-card rules.
 These specific rules only work for a deck of 75 cards, and rules from other decks shouldn't be applied in this case.

-Tournaments with rules variants, such as the Barbarian's Game or those that provide ten realms victory conditions, often use these decks.
+75-card decks are often used in tournaments with rules variants, such as the Barbarian's Game or those that provide ten realms victory conditions.
 Native Spellfire citizens typically play this deck.

-** The dungeon card is not included in the total of 75 cards.
-The 76th card in the deck can be a dungeon card.
+** The dungeon card is not included in the 75 cards, but if you wish, the 76th card in the deck can be a dungeon card.

 • Cards Drawn: Draw more than 3 cards to begin your turn.
 4 cards are drawn per turn from 75-card decks.

-• Hand Size: In addition to drawing more cards into your hand, your final number of cards is increased.
+• Hand Size: You can draw more cards into your hand within this deck, which means that your final number of cards will increase.
 With a 75-card deck, you can have a hand size of up to 10 cards.

-• Realms: With more cards in a deck, players can alter the basic winning conditions.
-In addition to the optional Barbarian's Game rules, it is suggested that a six-realm formation be defended for at least one turn before a winner can be declared.
+• Realms: With more cards in a deck, fundamental winning conditions changes.
+A six-realm formation is suggested to be defended for at least one turn before a winner can be declared.